 Regulated Activity: At Woldingham, a person engages with regulated activity with children if as a result of their work they are teaching, supervising students or working in the boarding houses.
 A full definition of what constitutes regulated activity can be found in KCSIE (currently in force) para.
-236. The nature of Woldingham's exceptionally extensive campus as a boarding school is as such that all staff and volunteers could find themselves in a situation in which they have unsupervised access to our students.
+235. The nature of Woldingham's exceptionally extensive campus as a boarding school is as such that all staff and volunteers could find themselves in a situation in which they have unsupervised access to our students.
 As such, all staff and volunteers within the school are subject to an enhanced DBS check, including a check of the children's barred list information.

-Update Service: We ask new staff to join the DBS Update Service (staff will be reimbursed for the cost of membership to the update service while employed).
+Update Service: We ask new staff, and existing staff for whom update checks are conducted every two years, to join the DBS Update Service (staff will be reimbursed for the cost of membership to the update service while employed).
 The benefits are as follows: